This page provides details on the render settings used to adjust the V-Ray GPU renderer.

 V-Ray GPU Render Settings Tabs

 V-Ray GPU offers 4 different tabs in the Render Setup window.

-- V-Ray tab – Global Illumination settings, Frame Buffer and Environment settings.
+Global Illumination settings, Frame Buffer and Environment settings.
+Find out more: V-Ray tab

-- Performance tab – Distributed Rendering options, selection of rendering devices, tweaking Texture rendering and Utilization.
+Distributed Rendering options, selection of rendering devices, tweaking Texture rendering and Utilization.
+Find out more: GPU Performance Tab

-- Settings tab – Various settings including Global Switches and Image Sampler.
+Various settings including Global Switches and Image Sampler.
+Find out more: Settings tab

-- Render Elements – Creation and control of render elements for beauty pass compositing and post-production.
+Creation and control of render elements for beauty pass compositing and post-production.
 Find out more: Render Elements